fregante/webext-permission-toggle/readme.md

 ## Install

-You can just download the [standalone bundle](https://packd.fregante.now.sh/webext-domain-permission-toggle@latest?name=addDomainPermissionToggle) (it might take a minute to download) and include the file in your `manifest.json`, or:
+You can download the [standalone bundle](https://bundle.fregante.com/?pkg=webext-domain-permission-toggle&global=addDomainPermissionToggle) and include it in your `manifest.json`.

+Or use `npm`:

 ```sh
 npm install webext-domain-permission-toggle